Thomas Preston, 1st Viscount Tara: Irish Confederacy

 Preston returned to Ireland after the Irish Rebellion of 1641 to support his fellow Irish Catholics.
 He was appointed general of Leinster, by the Irish Confederates, which was the largest and best equipped of the Irish Catholic forces.

 His performance as a commander in Ireland in the intermittent wars of 1642 to 1652 was mixed.
 He won widespread praise for his successful siege of Duncannon in 1645, but lost a string of field battles including New Ross (1643) and Dungans Hill (1647).
 This last battle was disastrous for the Confederates, as their Leinster army was all but wiped out at it.
 In general, he was skilled in the art of siegecraft, but never had a very good understanding of mobile warfare.

+In August 1646, Preston's alcoholism and royalist tendencies led Chief Doctor Owen O'Shiel to leave Preston's command and move to the Ulster Army.

 Preston played a major part in the Confederates' internal strife, siding at first with radicals who opposed the first Ormonde peace, but later siding with the moderates who signed a conclusive treaty with Ormonde and the Royalists in 1648.
 His Royalism was motivated by his Old English roots and his extreme personal dislike of Owen Roe O'Neill, who led the opposing faction.
 He fought with the defeated Royalists during the Cromwellian conquest of Ireland, defending the city of Waterford until hunger and disease forced him to capitulate.
 He marched his remaining troops to Galway, the last Irish-held city on the island.
 In late 1652, after another lengthy siege, Galway too was reduced by plague and lack of supplies.
 Preston surrendered the city on condition that he and his troops be allowed to leave the country and find employment in the French army.

 He left the country for exile in France, where the Royalist court was in exile, in 1652.

 In 1650 Charles II while in exile created him Viscount Tara; and after his departure from Ireland in 1652 he offered his services to Charles in Paris, where he died in October 1655.